-Writing in the Los Angeles Times recently, journalist David Lazarus said his cable connection was clocked by one of the services on the FCC page at 18 Mbps; and a few seconds later the other reported speeds of 6 Mbps.
+Los Angeles Times recently, journalist David Lazarus said his cable connection was clocked by one of the services on the FCC page at 18 Mbps; and a few seconds later the other reported speeds of 6 Mbps.
 And if you use one of the numerous speed tests on privately owned sites, the numbers can be all over the map.
 My 2.5 Mbps connection (according to Ookla) plummeted to 1.16 Mbps when clocked by CNET’s Shopper.com.

 And you thought that butcher had a heavy thumb.